zextras/tech-doc/source/carbonio/videoserver.rst

       .. hint::

-         The Zextras Video Server mainly scales on the CPU, so more CPU cores and power means more connected users.
+         The |vs| mainly scales on the CPU, so more CPU cores and power means more connected users.

    .. grid-item-card::